coral-fan/coral-monorepo/workspaces/contracts/README.md

   - `PAYMENT_RELAY_ADDRESSES_MAINNET`
   - `CONTRACT_NAME`

+- Must have the Sentinel IDs configured correctly in `sentinels.config.ts`

 ## Setup Project

-- From `contracts`, run `node scripts/create.mjs "<PROJECT_NAME>"` and follow the prompts.
+- From `contracts`, run `node project-setup-cli.mjs "<PROJECT_NAME>"` and follow the prompts.
 This creates an initial configuration file.

 - For `dropDate`, please enter the date and time in your local environment, the output will be converted to UTC time.